-A die-hard budget backpacker rolling a ‘pretty’ suitcase on the wild-west Kuala Lumpur-ian streets, sounds confusing right?
-That’s exactly how you’d have found me — struggling between the hard choices of lifting and rolling an 18 kg suitcase — had we met a month ago.
+A die-hard budget backpacker rolling a ‘pretty’ suitcase on the wild-west Kuala Lumpurian streets, sounds confusing right?
+That’s exactly what I was doing — struggling between the hard choices of lifting and rolling an 18 kg suitcase — while making my way from Kuala Lumpur to Penang Island.

-It all happened when I was invited by Selangor Tourism for a 5-day blogging trip in the Selangor region, in Malaysia, back in July, and an idea struck my mind that ‘I don’t want to look the odd one in the group, carrying a backpack.’
+It all happened when I was invited by Selangor Tourism for a 5-day blogging trip in the Selangor, Malaysia, and an idea struck my mind that ‘I don’t want to look the odd one in the group, carrying a backpack.’
 A quick phone call to another blogger, who was accompanying me on the trip, and my fear turned into reality.
-At least everybody else was attending the trip like a behaving gentleman.
-Reluctantly, I decided to put my hard-earned respect at stake, ditched my backpack behind, for the first time in my previous 2-year travel stint, and carried along a nice-looking suitcase.
+Everybody else was attending the trip like a fancy tourist.
+Reluctantly, I decided to put my hard-earned respect at stake, ditched my backpack behind, for the first time in my previous 2-year travel stint, and carried along with a nice-looking suitcase.

-As soon as my FAM trip got finished, and I was left on my own, like a helpless solo traveller, with the choice of calling for a taxi or walking for a kilometer and saving a bit of money, things looked much more simplified, but less exciting.
-I realised what I was missing.
-My backpack.
+As soon as my FAM trip was finished, and I was left on my own, like a helpless solo traveller, with the choice of calling for a taxi or walking for a kilometre and saving a bit of money, things looked much more complicated.
+I realised what I was missing: my backpack.

-I mean lifting 18 kg with just one arm as you step down an underpass, only to quickly climb the equal number of stairs again, is not an enjoyable experience.
+I mean lifting 18 kg with just one arm as you climb a staircase is not an enjoyable experience.
 It makes you think, and think twice, with every conclusion coming down to… ‘a backpack would have made it so much easier.’

-A Suitcase Is Meant For Tourists, And A Backpack For A Complete Traveller
+A Suitcase Is Meant For Tourists.
+A Backpack Is Meant For Travellers

-Suitcases are just fine to travel with, if you’re going to follow a routine.
-In fact, it may just feel much more convenient to carry one.
-But if figuring out everything — right from airport shuttle to your backpacker hostel in a new city — is what you’re going to do, consider carrying a backpack, and let your luggage rest on your shoulders.
+Suitcases are just fine to travel with if you’re going for a packaged tour or are travelling in luxury.
+In fact, it may just feel much more convenient to carry one in that case.
+But if figuring out everything — right from an airport shuttle to your backpacker hostel in a new city — is what you’re going to do, consider carrying a backpack, and let your luggage rest on your shoulders.
 Because worrying about your luggage under such complex circumstances is the last thing you want to do.

-This particularly applies to solo travellers who don’t have the luxury of asking their friend to keep an eye on their luggage, because they need to walk 200m to pee, or 400m to find the city-map.
+This particularly applies to solo travellers who don’t have the luxury of asking their friend to keep an eye on their luggage, because they need to walk 200m and use the public toilet.
 With a backpack resting on your shoulders, you don’t need to be worrying about that.

 A Backpack Promises Freedom Of Movement

-It was because of my suitcase that I couldn’t explore many offbeat places in the country, as I had to stick to a routemap where public transport — even if at a low frequency — functioned.
-With a backpack, such a thought never bothers you, particularly not in a country where hitchhiking is vaguely accepted.
+It was because of the rolling suitcase that I couldn’t explore many offbeat places in Western Australia.
+I had to stick to places where public transport functioned.
+With a backpack, such a problem wouldn’t have come.

-And then there are other situations where a suitcase doesn’t compliments your travels, but a backpack does.
-Take a hostel dormitory for example, and imagine half a dozen bed stacked right next to each other, double storied.
-In a situation like this a backpack is easier to deal with because of a shortage of personal space.
+And then there are other situations where a suitcase doesn’t compliment your travels, but a backpack does.
+Take a hostel dormitory for example, and imagine half a dozen beds stacked right next to each other.
+In a situation like this, a backpack is easier to deal with because of a shortage of personal space.
 A backpack moreover promises quick packing and unpacking of your stuff.
-Opening a suitcase only to get your toothbrush out and then reopen again, to put it back again, however, may feel annoying.
+Opening a suitcase only to get your toothbrush out and then reopen to put it back again, however, may feel annoying.

-A feel good factor as you walk with a backpack moreover adds up to the entire charm of travelling, forget the fact that it keeps you fitter.
-Yes, backpack makes you look adventurous, even if you’re not.
+A feel-good factor as you walk with a backpack moreover adds to the entire charm of travelling, forget the fact that it keeps you, fitter.
+Yes, a backpack makes you look adventurous, even if you’re not.